 This contribution proposes to optimize the use of the available decoded reference samples around the current CU during the intra prediction step.
 This encompasses three changes: the order of a few MPMs of the current luma CB now depends on the availability of the above-right and bottom-left decoded reference samples, the DIMD region of decoded reference samples of the current luma CB is extended towards above-right and bottom-left if available, and a few candidate wide-angle intra prediction modes are added during the TIMD derivation step if they intensively use available above-right/bottom-left decoded reference samples.
 The experimental results reportedly show that the average BD-rate gains of the proposal are -0.05%, -0.04%, -0.08% and xxx%, -xxx%, -xxx% under AI and RA, respectively.

-No change in encoder and decoder run time.
+No change was reported in encoder and decoder run time.

 It was agreed to study this in an EE, also in combination with JVET-AB0116, JVET-AB0117 and JVET-AB0065.